-In a major verdict, the Supreme Court ruled on Tuesday that women Short Service Commission (SSC) officers in the Army, Navy, and Air Force, who were released after 14 years of service, are entitled to full pension benefits.
+In a landmark verdict, the Supreme Court ruled on Tuesday that women Short Service Commission (SSC) officers in the Army, Navy, and Air Force, who were released after 14 years of service, are entitled to full pension benefits.

 The court held that these officers would be "deemed" to have completed the minimum qualifying service of 20 years required for a pension, even if they were released earlier than that.
 Under current service rules, officers must complete 20 years of service to qualify for a pension.
 However, invoking its extraordinary powers, the court extended this benefit as a one-time relief.